Coast Guard locates hatch blown off in W-Sapphire explosion

 U.S. Army Corps of Engineers Baltimore District Captain Jake Tuer onboard survey vessel BUCK conducts sonar surveys around Baltimore's Fort McHenry Channel on Aug.
 19, 2025, in response to an explosion aboard the 751-foot merchant vessel W-Sapphire in Baltimore Harbor on Aug.
 18. The data collected during this process will help determine the operational plan moving forward needed to fully reopen the federal channel.
 [USACE photograph]

-In an update on its response to the explosion on the W. Marine Inc. coal carrier W-Sapphire, released at 12.55 EDT today, the Coast Guard says that during the W-Sapphire,explosion a hatch detached and entered the water.
-Recovery plans to locate and retrieve the hatch are under development, but its exact location and potential impact on the navigable channel remain unknown.
+Earlier yesterday, the Coast Guard had said that recovery plans to locate and retrieve the hatch were under development, but its exact location and potential impact on the navigable channel remained unknown.

 As a precaution, the Patapsco River has been closed to all vessel traffic between position coordinates 39°11.70’N, 076°31.71’W, near Swan Creek, and 39°12.6’N, 076°29.74’W, near Sparrows Point, and extending up to the former location of the Francis Scott Key Bridge.